 During the Ceylon coffee boom of 1867, a Scottish planter, James Taylor, now known as the “Father of Ceylon Tea” was entrusted with the task of assessing the commercial viability of planting tea, which is now considered the beginning of the tea industry in the country.
 His success was timely in that the coffee industry was devastated by a blight known as “Devastating Emily”.

-On the back of the destruction of coffee, below are the significant events in the tea industry
+On the back of the destruction of coffee, below are the significant events in history of Ceylon tea Sri Lanka.

 Tea was first introduced to Sri Lanka in 1824.